katakombi/CardanoLive/catalyst/PLAN.md

 ## Intended Usage

+* User prepares the Cardano Linux ISO file.
 * User prepares the USB stick using HOWTO/script.
-This has to be as easy as possible.
-* User copies ISO file/shasum/signature on the USB stick
-  * ISO file release downloaded from github/elsewhere and to be verified by shasum&GPG signature
-  * optionally: Create own CardanoLinux ISO file
 * User connects USB stick on PC/notebook and boots from USB into CardanoLinux
 * User is asked to run an initial setup
   * encryption password for /home
   * run an initial guided Yoroi/Daedalus installation
   * setup wallets and downloads blockchain
-* User can stake/unstake/redelegate/receive/send Ada
+* User can toy around with Ada: stake/unstake/redelegate/receive/send
 * After usage power down the PC
-* If multiple sticks are desired it can be duplicated by cloning the system partition on a stick with a similar size

 ## Use Cases